-It is truly an eye opening insight of unexploded objects which are left behind after decades of war and conflict.
+It is truly an eye-opening insight into unexploded objects which are left behind after decades of war and conflict.

-If you just have a long day hanging out with honey bees or visiting landmines collection or even eat tarantula, surely you deserve a nice massage.
+If you just had a long day hanging out with honey bees or visiting the landmines collection or even eating tarantula, surely you deserve a nice massage.

 Okay, massage is not a crazy thing to do in the city but won’t it will be great after you discovered the above unusual things to do?
-A visit to Asia is incomplete without trying a nice massage.
+A visit to Asia is not complete without going for a nice massage.

-You can found plenty of cheap massage in Siem Reap.
+You can find plenty of cheap massages in Siem Reap.
 After the massage, perhaps you can have a nice treat of some good pizza or a couple of drinks.

 See Angkor Centre For Conservation of Biodiversity

-The Angkor Centre for Conservation of Biodiversity (ACCB) is a rehabilitation and protection centre for rare and endangered Cambodian wildlife.
+The Angkor Centre for Conservation of Biodiversity (ACCB) is a rehabilitation and protection center for rare and endangered Cambodian wildlife.

-The animals are rescued from animal traffickers and poachers for eastern medicine trade.
+The animals are rescued from animal traffickers and poachers for the eastern medicine trade.

-The centre does their best with the limited resources they have to create a safe environment for them to live close to the natural setting they belong in.
+The center does its best with the limited resources they have to create a safe environment for them to live close to the natural setting they belong in.

 Wander Pub Street

-Pub street is as the name suggests, is a street full of pubs aka bars and places to eat.
-The bars on Pub street offer cheap drinks and its open til the early morning.
+Pub street as the name suggests is a street full of pubs aka bars, and places to eat.
+The bars on Pub street offer cheap drinks and it’s open till the early morning.